-The Government has launched a year-long national measles campaign with a focus on making sure that all people aged 15 to 30 years (15th birthday to 30th birthday) are immunised with MMR.
+The Government has launched a year-long national measles campaign with a focus on making sure that young people aged 15 to 30 years have received both doses of their MMR vaccination.

 Eligibility and Funding

-While the one dose measles catch-up campaign especially targets people aged 15 to 30 years, everyone in a General Practice’s enrolled population born after 1 January 1969 remains eligible for funded vaccines.
+While 15 to 30 years olds should be targeted first, everyone in a General Practice’s enrolled population born after 1 January 1969 remains eligible for two recorded MMR vaccines.

 No co-payment is to be charged to people for the administration of the MMR vaccine for eligible users.

 General Practice will be funded via the normal mechanism for immunisation claims for their enrolled population born after 1 January 1969 and also to provide opportunistic immunisations to casual patients.

 For an up to date timeline of COVID-19 and MMR vaccination schedule please click here

 There needs to be a:

 - Four week gap between receiving the MMR and Pfizer COVID-19 vaccine.